-With Sylvan’s study skills program in Washington, you can help your son or daughter prepare for increasing school workloads and the future challenges that come with college life.
+Make sure your son or daughter is ready for growing school workloads and the future challenges of college with Sylvan’s study skills program in Washington.
 Through our study skills program, kids and teens in grades 4-12 will learn important problem solving, critical thinking and life management skills that will help them organize and manage packed schedules and increasing schoolwork more effectively.
-There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
+You'll see a noticeable difference in your son or daughter's confidence as he or she gains tools and techniques that can be used in school and beyond!
 We're ready to equip your child for success: simply contact your local Sylvan in Washington to get started or to find out more.

-Your Child Will Learn:
+Your Son or Daughter Will Learn:

-- Techniques for project planning, tracking and management.
+- Tips for project planning and tracking.